 “The footage is extraordinary.
 It has a kind of immediacy that is hard to describe in words.
 But I think that Ben and the collective that he was part of had this sense of the camera as a tool to be put in people’s hands to allow them to sort of speak and look at themselves,” Lampson said.
 “It doesn’t feel like funky, archive footage.
 It brings you to that place in a really extraordinary way.”

-Levine was formally trained as a clinical psychologist, working in Vietnam with soldiers who were grappling with opioid addiction.
-When he returned to the U.S. he began experimenting with how handheld video technology could be used “to show people themselves.”
+Levine was formally trained as a clinical psychologist, working with soldiers who were grappling with opioid addiction when they returned from Vietnam.
+He began experimenting with how handheld video technology could be used “to show people themselves.”

 As the anti-war and civil-rights movement boiled over in the early 1970s Levine, through the People’s Video Theater, used this kind of video playback as a way to be “politically and personally helpful to people.”